What Is the Minimum Architecture for Prolepsis? Early Irrevocable Commitment Across Tasks in Small Transformers: Discussion and conclusion

 \paragraph{Limitations and CLT coverage.} Our models constitute the complete set with open CLTs on consumer hardware.
 Both tasks are retrieval-like; whether prolepsis holds for deliberation is unknown: we exhaustively scanned 2.5M features for code and cooking domains and found zero task-specific features (Appendix~\ref{app:domains}).
 The Gemma attention routing deltas are from a single prompt per CLT scale; L21:H5 dominates in both, but we do not report variance across the full set of 136 pairs.
 The planning routing on Llama uses 4 prompts across 3 rhyme groups (vs.\ 89 pairs for factual recall); each prompt recruits different heads, so the planning routing signal is less stable than the factual routing signal.
 Planning-site localization requires CLT features that discretely encode the constraint domain.
 Our exhaustive scan of 2.5M features (Appendix~\ref{app:domains}) reveals that CLTs at current scales develop discrete features only for high-frequency, phonologically distinctive domains (rhyme groups from web poetry); code types and culinary semantics produce zero domain-specific features despite being present in the training data.
 This CLT coverage boundary defines the current limits of the methodology and has implications beyond this paper.

 \paragraph{Conclusion.} Transformers implement prolepsis: early irrevocable commitment sustained through attention routing at task-dependent network depths.
 The motif manifests in both rhyme planning (mid-layer routing) and factual recall (late-layer routing), across architectures and scales, with zero overlap between recurring planning heads and the factual top-10.
-The minimum architecture is defined by layer depth: search requires ${\leq}16$ layers, commitment requires more.
-The planning circuit is invisible to residual stream methods; CLTs are necessary for observing it.
+The evidence is consistent with a minimum architecture defined by layer depth: search within ${\leq}16$ layers, commitment beyond, a hypothesis awaiting depth-matched model families.
+The planning circuit is invisible to the six residual stream methods we tested; among them, only CLT-based steering observes it.
 All experiments reproduce on a single consumer GPU.